 Paul Mitchell The School San Jose is not eligible to enroll international students studying under an I-20 student visa.
-We do not provide visa services to students.

 RE-ENTRY STUDENTS

 If a withdrawn student wishes to re-enter their program, they start the process by contacting the school's admission advisor.